NagarroEnterpriseServices/GT7-CAP/README.md

 ### Steps
 ---

+For all events, please use the Docker deployement.

 #### Docker deployement
 - edit the `.env` file with the PLAYSTATION_IP address
 - run `docker-compose up -d` in a terminal